-FNMI Language and Culture Courses
+First Nations, Métis and Inuit Language and Culture Courses

-A First Nations, Métis or Inuit (FNMI) language and culture course is one in which an FNMI language is studied as a subject for the purpose of developing communication skills and cultural awareness.
-Alberta Education currently offers a variety of language and culture course sequences for Blackfoot and Cree, or school authorities may develop or acquire FNMI language and culture courses as locally developed courses.
+A First Nations, Métis or Inuit language and culture course is one in which a First Nations, Métis or Inuit language is studied as a subject for the purpose of developing communication skills and cultural awareness.
+Alberta Education currently offers a variety of language and culture course sequences for Blackfoot and Cree, or school authorities may develop or acquire First Nations, Métis and Inuit language and culture courses as locally developed courses.

-With the advice and input of First Nations and Métis Elders, community experts and teachers, Alberta Education has also developed an FNMI Language and Culture Twelve-year (Kindergarten to Grade 12) Template to assist school authorities in the development of course outlines for a local language and culture course series.
+With the advice and input of First Nations and Métis Elders, community experts and teachers, Alberta Education has also developed a Locally Developed Language and Culture Template to assist school authorities in the development of course outlines for a local language and culture course series.

-Locally developed FNMI language and culture courses must be consistent with The Common Curriculum Framework for Aboriginal Language and Culture Programs, Kindergarten to Grade 12: Western Canadian Protocol for Collaboration in Basic Education.
+Locally developed First Nations, Métis and Inuit language and culture courses must be consistent with The Common Curriculum Framework for Aboriginal Language and Culture Programs, Kindergarten to Grade 12: Western Canadian Protocol for Collaboration in Basic Education.